sneha-510/StreamSync/README.md

 Contributions are welcome!
 If you'd like to contribute to this project, feel free to fork the repository, make your changes, and submit a pull request.

-## Contact

-If you have any questions or suggestions, please feel free to contact Akshit Mittal at [mittalakshit4@gmail.com].